 - Legal fees

 - Any item not listed in the approved budget, unless written permission is received from Grants Office in the form of an amendment to the grant contract

-Note: The grant portal website is most compatible with Google Chrome, and may not work correctly in Internet Explorer and other browsers.
+Note: The grants portal website is most compatible with Google Chrome, and may not work correctly in Internet Explorer and other browsers.

 In order to submit a grant application you must provide basic information about the organization you represent when you request an account.